AKSW/docs.ontowiki.net/ontowiki/Editing_Creating_Merging_Documentation_Pages.md

 ## Miscellaneous

 Most other things you might want to do should be doable with knowing how to create and edit files propperly.

-The `ontowiki_` for the links is necessary, as our jekyll theme would allow us to put a Documentation for other sites as well into this one (for example rdfauthor or Erfurt).